[clearly stated] ADHD Accommodations in the Workplace

 Michael Travis, CPA

-I help nonprofits live their mission through financial support & assurance services tailored for the nonprofit space.
+I help small to midsize businesses and nonprofits live their mission through financial support & assurance services tailored to their unique needs

 That list of accommodations is great.
 Especially the cascading lengths.
 I never thought about it before, but I found it way easier to read and engage with.
 Love it.